paritytech/polkadot/utils/staking-miner/README.md

         dry-run
 ```

 There is a [pending PR](https://github.com/paritytech/polkadot/pull/3680) that removes the need to pass the seed as a file.
-The commend will then become:
+The command will then become:
 ```
 docker run --rm -it \
     --name staking-miner \